-Most people are familiar with the differences between one-table Sit & Go tournaments (SNGs) and other forms of poker.
-Because these tournaments only pay the top three finishers at a nine-handed table, the standard strategy is to play conservatively until the tournament becomes short-handed and then become more aggressive during short-handed play.
+Most people are familiar with the differences between one table Sit n Goes and other forms of poker.
+Six Handed Sit N Goes are a little different.
+These tournaments only pay the top three finishers at a nine-handed table.
+The standard strategy is to play conservatively until the tournament becomes short-handed and then become more aggressive during short-handed play.

-Many newer Ignition Casino Poker SNG players favor these nine-handed tournaments because the blinds only increase every six minutes, providing a good amount of play.
-While these are great tournaments, I also encourage people to try other types of SNGs, including turbos where the blinds increase every three minutes, and six-handed games where you start off playing short-handed and only the top-two finishers are paid.
+Many newer Poker SNG players favor these nine-handed tournaments.
+The blinds only increase every six minutes.
+The Sit N Goes provide a good amount of play.
+While these are great tournaments, I also encourage people to try other types of SNGs.
+These include turbos where the blinds increase every three minutes.
+In addition to Six Handed Sit N Goes where you start off playing short-handed and only the top-two finishers are paid.

 Succeeding in these tournaments requires making some adjustments to your standard SNG strategy.
 As with any short-handed table, one of the most important things you need to do is open up your starting hand requirements – but not too much.
-You shouldn’t be playing trash, especially in early position, but you should be willing to see more flops in hopes of hitting a big hand.
-That said, you shouldn’t play with the intention of stealing blinds – especially in the early going – as there’s just not enough value in that play to make it worthwhile.
+You shouldn't be playing trash, especially in early position.
+You should be willing to see more flops in hopes of hitting a big hand.
+That said, you shouldn't play with the intention of stealing blinds – especially in the early going.
+There's just not enough value in that play to make it worthwhile.

-This leads me to the biggest mistake I see many people make in these kinds of games, which is playing too loose.
+This leads me to the biggest mistake I see many people make in these kinds of games.
+People on Bovada Poker are always playing too loose.
 For some reason, people think they have to go crazy at short-handed tables in an effort to pick up chips early on.
 Generally, one or two players go broke right away and, all of a sudden, you have four people left at the table with only two spots getting paid.